uniwswap/uniwens-docs/dapp-developer-guide/working-with-dns.md

 {% endtab %}
 {% endtabs %}

 Some web3 libraries - e.g., ethers.js, web3j, and web3.py - have integrated support for name resolution.
-In these libraries, you can pass in an POWNS name anywhere you can supply an address, meaning you do not need to interact directly with their POWNS APIs unless you want to manually resolve names or do other POWNS operations.
+In these libraries, you can pass in an UNIWENS name anywhere you can supply an address, meaning you do not need to interact directly with their UNIWENS APIs unless you want to manually resolve names or do other UNIWENS operations.

-If no library is available for your platform, you can instantiate the POWNS registry contract directly using the interface definition [here](https://github.com/ensdomains/ens/blob/master/contracts/ENS.sol).
-Addresses for the POWNS registry on each supported network are available in the [POWNS Deployments](../dns-deployments.md) page.
+If no library is available for your platform, you can instantiate the UNIWENS registry contract directly using the interface definition [here](https://github.com/ensdomains/ens/blob/master/contracts/ENS.sol).
+Addresses for the UNIWENS registry on each supported network are available in the [UNIWENS Deployments](../dns-deployments.md) page.